False discovery rate envelopes: Introduction

 \subsection{Outline of the work}

-The aim of this work is to introduce an envelope which instead of FWER controls the FDR.
-Because the data are assumed to be highly dependent, nonparametric resampling methods will be used.
-We also assume a general model for alternative hypotheses, since e.g.\ in functional permutation tests the differences between groups of functions will range from zero (null hypothesis) to small (alternative hypothesis) and large ones (alternative hypothesis).
-Since our aim is to develop an FDR envelope which allows for direct visualization, we will concentrate on a single threshold multiple testing procedure, such as developed by \citet{Storey2002}.
+Because the data are assumed to be highly dependent, and the aim is to use the envelope for any functional test statistic, nonparametric resampling methods will be used.
+We also assume a general model for alternative hypotheses, since, e.g., in functional permutation tests, the differences between groups of functions will range from zero (null hypothesis) to small (alternative hypothesis) and large ones (alternative hypothesis).
+Since our aim is to develop an FDR envelope that allows for direct visualization, we will concentrate on a single threshold multiple testing procedure, such as developed by \citet{Storey2002} or \citet{YekutieliBenjamini1999}.

-We will utilize the resampling algorithm of \citet{StoreyTibshirani2001}.
-However, we propose a different algorithm for the estimation of probability that a hypothesis is a true null.
-Further, since we assume that the distribution of the test statistic can change across the domain, we introduce this algorithm in the space of ranks, whereas in \citet{StoreyTibshirani2001} the test statistic itself was considered.
-In order to deal with ties that occur because the resampling $p$-values (ranks) are discrete, we will adopt refinement measures proposed by \citet{MyllymakiEtal2017, NarisettyNair2016, Hahn2015, MrkvickaEtal2019b}.
-As such we will obtain an envelope which retains the IGI property, which is directly able to identify all the false hypothesis under the control of FDR, which is not sensitive to the change of the distribution of the test statistic across the functional domain, and which has almost no ties.
-This means that, for a given level $\alpha$ of FDR, we are able to find an envelope which has maximal FDR from all subsequent envelopes given by the chosen measure and its IGI.
-The FDR of the resulting envelope remains smaller than the given level $\alpha$.
+We will propose two new two-stage procedures, with the basis in the algorithm of \citet{Storey2002} to estimate FDR for a given rejection region.
+Essential new features of our algorithms are the following: 1) an estimate of the probability that a hypothesis is a true null which works well for highly dependent hypotheses, and 2) defining the rejection regions, for which the FDR is estimated, using a new min-max envelope.
+As such we will obtain an envelope which (a) allows for direct visualization, (b) is directly able to identify all the false hypotheses under the control of FDR, (c) is not sensitive to the change of the distribution of the test statistic across the functional domain, and (d) is not sensitive to the change of the correlation structure across the functional domain.